acend/helm-basics-training/content/en/docs/02.0/_index.md

 [...]
 ```

-Apply the change by upgrading our release:
+Apply the change by upgrading the release:

 ```bash
 helm upgrade myfirstrelease ./mychart --namespace <namespace>